ohscar/rmalloc/doc/paper/conclusion.rst

 Implementation Optimizations
 --------------------------------------------
-* Similar to the earlier point, reduce next_unused store offset into heap array.
-This would limit the maximum number of live blocks to :math:`2^{sizeof(next\_unused\_offset)}`, which might not be an issue.
+* Similar to the earlier point, reduce ``next_unused`` to store offset into a heap array.
+This limits the maximum number of live blocks to :math:`2^{sizeof(next\_unused\_offset)}`, which might not be an issue.
 It could be a compile-time setting.
-* Automatic merge with adjacent prev/next block in free/new.
-This would cause the free list slots contain too large blocks for its index.
+* Automatic merge with adjacent previous/next block in ``free``/``new``.
+This would however cause the free list slots contain too large blocks for its index.
 * Quick free block find overwrites itself, issue #1 in the Github rmalloc issue tracker.